 - Most inexpensive flash drives and SD cards are formatted with this file system.
 This file system is designed for removable devices.
 FAT32 formatted drives have a max file size of 4GB(this is why a single video is split into multiple clips on some cameras).
 They can be used with both Mac and PC.

 - ExFAT is a more modern version of FAT32.
 It is also designed for removable devices.
 Unlike FAT32, there is no meaningful max file size.
 It can also be used with both Mac and PC, however, some older devices can’t read it.
 It is useful for external drives because it is cross-platform but is also known to cause problems to editors.
-We suggest avoiding ExFat unless you need to access your media from both Mac and Pc.
+ExFat also has a reputation of being unreliable.
+We suggest avoiding ExFat unless you need to access your media from both Mac and PC.

 How to Format